jenschr/WifiRc/README.md

 ![Alt text](/Pinout_Dumper001.png?raw=true "Pinout")

 ##BOM
-The bill of materials can be found as a .csv file in this repository.
+The [bill of materials](/Dumper001/Dumper001.csv) can be found as a .csv file in this repository.
 The core part is the P1 module (USI WM-N-BM-14) that you can pick up in a [10-pack from the Particle store](https://store.particle.io/products/p1), pre-flashed with the Particle firmware.

+I have used AMS1117 for both 3.3 and 5V regulation and that seems to work well without any signs of overheating.
+The L9110 motor drivers are weak, but will do the trick for small motors.

 ##Errata* The pin marked D6 is UART2_CTS,(pin 30) accessable as WKP.* The pin marked as SS is DAC (pin 24).
 A2 is the actual SS pin for SPI1.